turingschool/front-end-curriculum/lessons/react-router-4.md

 tags: react react-router javascript create-react-app
 ---

+**LESSON UPDATE:** This lesson plan was written using the alpha version of react-router.
+To avoid errors, make sure you install the version discussed in this document: `react-router@4.0.0-alpha.6`.

 By the end of today's lesson, you should have a better idea of what React Router is, why it's useful, and how to implement it into a React app.

 The lesson stems from the understanding that you have (most likely) tinkered with React Router in the past and are familiar with React and ES6 modules.

-We will be working off of this [react-router practice repo](https://github.com/martensonbj/react-router-revisited), and talking about the newest version of React Router 4.
+We will be working off of this [react-router practice repo](https://github.com/martensonbj/react-router-revisited), and talking about the latest alpha version of React Router 4.

 ### What Is A Router?